novemus/plexus/README.md

 ## License

+Plexus is licensed under the Apache License 2.0, which means that you are free to get and use it for commercial and non-commercial purposes as long as you fulfill its conditions.
+See the LICENSE.txt file for more details.

+## Copyright

-Copyright © 2022 Novemus Band
+Copyright © 2022 Novemus Band.
+All Rights Reserved.